Composition Lessons

 • All of my thoughts, ideas, and suggestions are given with goal of helping you more effectively express and shape your musical ideas so you can best communicate what you are trying to say, but you should never feel that you have to do what I suggest!
 It is up to you whether you accept or reject them (and I won’t be offended if you don’t!)

-• I can offer different ways of using and developing your musical materials, exercises to develop certain compositional skills (including how to develop a motive, how to harmonize a melody, how to orchestrate, etc.), and advice on navigating the creative process and on how to develop a career as a professional composer (if the student is interested in this).
+• I can offer different ways of using and developing your musical materials, exercises to develop certain compositional skills (including how to develop a motive, how to harmonize a melody, how to orchestrate, etc.), and advice on navigating the creative process and on how to develop your compositing career/hobby (what you can do with your music once you have finished writing it).

 • I will help you understand music on a deeper level, exploring the larger questions related to composing, such as: How do you create meaning out of abstract sounds?
 How can words and music be combined in a way that enhances both?
 What makes the music you like so fulfilling to listen to?